ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common_mart/common_mart.md

 {% docs mart_event %}
-Enriched version of the atomic (event-level) GitLab.com usage events table, `common.fct_event`

-Type of Data: gitlab.com db usage events

-Aggregate Grain: None

-Time Grain: None

-Use case: Everyday analysis and dashboards; flexibility in aggregating by sets of events, different time ranges, exclude specific projects, etc

-Note: This model includes events occurring before a gitlab.com user was created (ex: imported projects; see fct_event for more details).
-Events not tied to a specific user are included.

 **Description:** Enriched Atomic level GitLab.com Usage Event Data
 - [Targets and Actions](https://docs.gitlab.com/ee/api/events.html) activity by Users and [Namespaces](https://about.gitlab.com/handbook/business-technology/data-team/data-catalog/namespace/) within the GitLab.com application are captured and refreshed periodically throughout the day.
 Targets are objects ie. issue, milestone, merge_request and Actions have effect on Targets, ie. approved, closed, commented, created, etc.  These events are captured from the GitLab application.